abhi2cool/galaxy-kubernetes-htc-condor/README.md

 ### Pre-requisites

-AKS kubernetes cluster with one master and preferably two or more agent nodes
+AKS kubernetes cluster with preferably two or more agent nodes

 - The following links shall help with cluster creation and management
   - Deploy Kubernetes cluster for Linux containers